KSP-KOS/KOS_DOC/README.md

 This is the home of kOS Documentation. kOS is a scripting plugin for  Kerbal Space Program.
 Originally by Nivekk

-This master branch is the source for the github pages site, There will be more documentation around how to contribute soon.
+This is the MASTER BRANCH of the documentation - where the source files are edited.

+The rendered version can be found here:

-The rendered site can be viewed @ http://ksp-kos.github.io/KOS_DOC/
+- The FULL-RELEASE docs can be viewed @ http://ksp-kos.github.io/KOS_DOC/

+- The PRE-RELEASE docs can be viewed @ http://ksp-kos.github.io/KOS_DOC_DEV/